 Naturally, when I came across Triana’s Lecturing Birds on Flying and a review describing it as “deliberately incendiary,” I felt a degree of avian Common Kinship, and my propensity to Flock kicked in.

-Now I’m not saying that mathhas no place in marketing.
+Now I’m not saying that math has no place in marketing.
 To the contrary, marketers must quantitatively analyze the myriad choices they face.
 Who are your most profitable customer segments?
 Which media outlets will reach the most prospects at the lowest cost?
-If you’re advertising online, should you go by views or by clicks?
+If you’re advertising online, should you buy views or clicks?
 What price will appeal to consumers, keep competitors at bay, and generate the profits you need?
 Can you afford a loss leader?
 Is distribution through Walmart worth cutting your price to the bone, or should you dis them for a Target exclusive?

 Qualitative thinking provides key sources of differentiation.
 After all, if everyone runs the same formulas and statistical studies on the same customers, won’t they get the same results?
 Differentiation comes when you say, “OK, those numbers are cute — but what will really make a difference?”

 Above all, I discourage believing in any predictions of success.
 Such predictions might occasionally work for a few products, such as commodities that have years of accumulated data reflecting steady demand (Des Moines non-dairy creamer).
 But for a new product — particularly one driven by image or trends — don’t rely on a “quantitative hodgepodge”; that’s no more reliable than randomly asking people on the street, “Psst, how buddy, wanna buy a DVD player?”